cosmicjs/appointment-scheduler/AppointmentSchedulerBlog.md

 In the frontend directory, ```appointment-scheduler```, run ```webpack``` to build out into ```dist```.
 Then move the contents of ```dist``` to the backend's public folder - ```AppointmentScheduler/public```.
 The ```index.html``` that Webpack builds will then be the ```index.html``` we serve from `/`.

 From ```AppointmentScheduler```, commit the app to a new Github repo.
-Then, create a trial Twilio account and within the CosmicJS dashboard, add the following ```env``` variables from the deploy menu.
+Then, create a trial Twilio account and within the Cosmic JS dashboard, add the following ```env``` variables from the deploy menu.

 - ```TWILIO_AUTH``` - your Twilio auth key
 - `TWILIO_SID` - your Twilio sid